 - Resilient Business with Demonstrated Financial Performance.
 Our EBITDA has grown every year from 2005 to 2012, including during periods of economic and regulatory turbulence.
-Including the Argentina Business, our EBITDA increased from €253.7 million for the year ended December 31, 2013 to €427.0 million for the year ended December 31, 2017, an increase that has been achieved despite, in certain cases, adverse macroeconomic conditions.
-Excluding the Argentina Business, our Adjusted EBITDA (excluding the impact of IFRS 16) was €368.8 million and €417.3 million for the years ended December 31, 2018 and 2019, respectively, reflecting an increase of 13.2%.
+Including the Argentina Business, our EBITDA increased from €253.7 million for the year ended December 31, 2013 to €417.3 million for the year ended December 31, 2019, an increase that has been achieved despite, in certain cases, adverse macroeconomic conditions.
+Our EBITDAC was €529.3 million for the year ended December 31, 2020.
 Our strong financial profile over time is underpinned by our well balanced business and geographical diversification and our size which provides us with economies of scale.
-Our capital expenditure for the year ended December 31, 2019 was €153.4 million of which only 84.0% was for maintenance expenditure, hence leaving us with substantial cash flow and growth expenditure flexibility.
+Our capital expenditure for the year ended December 31, 2020 was €125.1 million of which only 84.1% was for maintenance expenditure, hence leaving us with substantial cash flow and growth expenditure flexibility.
 Our cash flow generation and flexibility to invest in growth capital expenditure and/or strategic acquisitions is driven by (i) our strong profitability; (ii) our relatively limited working capital investment requirements; (iii) our disciplined capital expenditure strategy; and (iv) our limited overall corporate tax outflow for our Spanish operations. - Seasoned Management Team.
 We are led by an experienced and professional management team with a track record of managing complex operations, developing new products inside and outside the gaming industry and delivering upon its commitments.
-The key members of the senior management team, including our managing directors, chief executive officer, general manager, chief financial officer and legal director, have been in place since our core strategy was implemented in 2006.
+The key members of the senior management team, including our managing directors, chief executive officer, general manager and legal director, have been in place since our core strategy was implemented in 2006.
 Besides their track record in managing the business during the severe economic downturn in Spain and Italy, our management team has extensive experience in the Latin American gaming industry, and has developed expertise in addressing the challenges that may arise in those markets.
 For example, the management team has implemented a range of marketing and efficiency programs including targeted marketing and network-oriented data collection to identify and attract specific clients and increase the operating efficiency throughout our operations.
 A portion of the compensation of our senior management team in the past had been based on achieving financial targets and certain senior managers have reinvested a substantial portion of their transaction bonus in connection with the Original Acquisition in the Group at a parent company level.